 Many people have a coworker they just don't like.
 Sometimes, it's an issue of personalities not clicking or an out-and-out difference in interests and ideologies.
 But what happens if you're forced to like that coworker?
 Like, it's literally your job to pretend you adore that person?
-This was the dilemma faced by famous TV couples who hated each other off-screen.
+This is the dilemma faced by famous TV couples who hate each other off-screen.

 All cherished TV twosomes give their best impression of being happy, lovey-dovey partners.
-While there are some TV couples who got together in real life, there are plenty of other actor pairings who hated each other in reality.
-Many people look to television for entertainment and escapism, so it's easy to forget that the actors you're watching are actually working their jobs right there - and not every job, work environment, or colleague is going to be a cakewalk.
+While there are some TV couples who got together in real life, there are plenty of other actors who hated each other in reality.
+Many people look to television for entertainment and escapism, so it's easy to forget the actors you're watching are actually working - and not every job, work environment, or colleague is going to be pleasant.

-These professionals, who had to pretend to like someone they despised, had to take their acting abilities to a whole new level.
+These professionals, who had to pretend to like someone they despised, took their acting abilities to a whole new level.
+Despite often appearing on some of the funniest shows on television, there were no laughs shared between certain actors behind the scenes.
+Even a couple on one of the most iconic CBS comedies of all time had an acrimonious behind-the-scenes relationship.
 In most cases, they were successful in making fans believe they loved their TV partners.
-However, off-screen coffee breaks, holiday parties, and downtime were probably pretty brutal - just ask these TV co-stars who hate each other.
+Off-screen coffee breaks, holiday parties, and downtime were probably pretty brutal, though - just ask these TV co-stars who hate each other.

 Mila Kunis & Ashton Kutcher - 'That '70s Show'Photo: FOX